cycling777/windows11-Set-Up-Chocolatey/README.md

 ```
 choco install anaconda3 -y
 ```
-4. Open Environment variables and Open Path in "System variables" at bottom
+4. Open Environment variables and Open Path in "System variables"
+5. Add Paths at bottom like this
    ```
    ...
    ...